marty90/fastplot/README.md

 The most important arguments are:
 * `data`: the actual data to plot
 * `path`: the output path for the plot.
 The format is automatically inferred by matplotlib, looking at the extension of the path.
-Put it to `None` to have the current `plt` object returned.
+Put it to `None` to have the current `plt` object returned and no file written.
 * `mode`: which type of plot to create (lines, bars, etc.).
 More details later.
 * `style`: which graphical style to use.
 Can be:
     * `sans-serif`: classical sans-serif, Arial-like font.